Abbythedataanalyst/Student-Spending-Analysis/README.md

 # Student-Spending-Analysis

 ### Project Overview

-This project aims to gather insights about the sales performance of a large retail store in recent years.
-By examining different elements of the sales data, the project aims to identify patterns, offer data-driven suggestions, and develop a more comprehensive understanding of the store's overall performance.
+This project entails a detailed examination of the expenditure patterns among students, focusing on how they allocate their monthly income and utilize the financial aid provided within a specific educational institution.

 ### Data sources

-The primary dataset used for this analysis is the "Superstore" dataset from Excel's sample datasets" file, containing detailed information about each sale made by the company
+The main dataset utilized for this analysis is the "student_spending" dataset sourced from the Kaggle website.

 ### Tools used
 - Excel - Data Cleaning